kumarvegeta/Note-Taker/README.md

 - Allow a list of notes to be rendered into a web page GUI.
 - Allow a registered user, after logging in, to create, update, delete notes in the user interface (CRUD operations).
 - The notes and credentials of the user are personal, personalized and are stored in persistent storage using SQLite3 for relational DB storage.
 - Users have to authenticate themselves using a form that asks for username and password.
-An unregistered user cannot use the not-taking feature.
+An unregistered user cannot use the note-taking feature.
 - The system is currently designed in a way that is not possible for other users of the application to modify posts that were not created by them, though they can view them.

 ## Requirements: